apache/incubator-datalab/USER_GUIDE.md

 To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in DLab UI, which are set on all running instances with analytical tools.

-When you click on the button "Git credentials" – following popup is shown up:
+When you click on the button "Git credentials" – following popup shows up:

 <p align="center">
     <img src="doc/git_creds_window.png" alt="Git_creds_window" width="760">